Ramy9999/firebase-anagram-finder/README.md

 ![Firebase Realtime Database](./Firebase-Console-Realtime-Database.png)

 The app connects to a Firebase Realtime Database where a list of words is stored.
 When a user types a word, the app checks if any stored words are anagrams of the input, updating the result live.
-All logic runs in the browser.
+All logic runs in the browser without a server.

 ## 📦 Technologies